 Even with significant legal resources and armies of engineers, data privacy compliance for advertising is clearly a challenge for even the biggest of tech giants.
 Understandable, therefore, how daunting it can be for smaller brands and publishers – and no surprise that 71% of marketers believe that a lack of compliance could have a detrimental impact on their companies’ ability to conduct business globally.

 Publishers experience an additional degree of complexity due to the number of third-parties they work with to cover everything from optimizing revenue to analytics and insights.
 It’s not uncommon for apps to have upwards of 15 partner integrations, and typically publishers have limited visibility over whether consent notices from these partners are compliant with GDPR and other relevant legislation or not.
 This makes it convoluted and time-consuming to ensure the avoidance of toxic data.
 Furthermore, many consent notices today force users’ consent rather than giving them a clear and explicit choice to opt-in or out.
 This leads to an erosion of consumer trust, and lost business in the long term

 Mobile publishers could be forgiven for thinking that these critical challenges will likely get worse before they get better.
-Fortunately, concerns over managing user data and streamlining the compliance process now have a new, effective and efficient solution.
+Fortunately, concerns over managing user data and streamlining data privacy compliance for advertising process now have a new, effective and efficient solution.

 Your Route to Quality Data and Simplified Consent

 Ogury Consent Manager has been created to help businesses move into the era of data transparency and user consent.
 It streamlines compliance for publishers by combining all consent notices from every demand and supply partner, technology solution, tracking or analytics provider into one convenient place.